 In the one shot comic Mad Love as well as the episode of Batman: The Animated Series based on it, Batman does this to the Joker, manipulating him into freeing him from Harley Quinn's otherwise inescapable trap then taunting him about how she'd come closer to killing him than the Joker had ever managed.

-Subverted in Brian Azzarello's Joker graphic novel, in which the Joker tries this on Batman - only to have Batman not only demolish it, but turn it into a devastating taunt right back with just three words:
+Brian Azzarello's Joker graphic novel.
+The Joker tries this on Batman - only to have Batman not only demolish it, but turn it into a devastating taunt right back with just three words:

 Joker: "Uhh, God you disgust me.
 You have no charm at all, just... obviousness.
 Dumb, dull.
 Disappointing.
 Obvious.
 Shame on you.
 Obvious... and everybody knows.
 You wear your shame like a badge, because you don't have the balls to actually pin one on.
 Yes, just look at you.
 Desperate to be feared, you want to be perceived as a monster, dressed in black.
 And yet... you leave that little window.
 A glimpse at the perfection underneath.
 Obvious—the chiseled good looks, not the jaw, the mouth of a monster... why do you let it be seen?
 Tell me why."
 Batman: "To mock you."